Golden Plains Greenhouse

 You will want to plant your apricot tree in a location that gets a full day’s sun, and has very well-draining soil.
 You should allow for about 25' around your tree for growth.
 Right after planting, you should trim back your tree to encourage new growth.
 A more open-growing tree will allow more light to all the branches, which will benefit your future fruit production.

-Cross pollination Required - Plant a second different variety of Apricot or a Red Nanking Cherry
+lant a second different variety of Apricot or a Red Nanking Cherry

 Full Sun